The parish church of S. Maria a Trevi is the "official" subject

 Today tossing a coin into the fountain has replaced drinking its water.
 It is not allowed to imitate Anita Ekberg and Marcello Mastroianni in Fellini's La Dolce Vita (it opens in another window).

 The church is very old and most likely owes its name to the fact that it was near the urban section of ancient Via Flaminia which later on was called Via del Corso.
 The current building is the result of a series of additions and modifications which started in 1576 and ended more than a century later with a new façade designed by Carlo Rainaldi.
 The interior was poorly modified in the XIXth century, leaving only a few elements of the original decoration.
-American visitors may be interested in observing the complex coat of arms of Cardinal Patrick Joseph Hayes: he was of very humble origin and he probably exceeded in the use of symbols when he designed his own coat of arms (the three shamrocks are a symbol of Ireland).
+American visitors may be interested in observing the complex coat of arms of Cardinal Patrick Joseph Hayes: he was of very humble Irish origin and he probably exceeded in the use of symbols when he designed his own coat of arms (the three shamrocks are a symbol of Ireland).